 - Spiritual - having a faith or belonging to a community that comforts you?

 Don't tackle all of them at once.
-Choose one area that will make a difference right now.
 If you’re not a goal-oriented person, commit to making one small change.
 Believe me, that’s a great start!
 Growth occurs when you learn to live in the grey.
 It doesn't have to be perfect.

-Think of one area that you’d like to improve.
+Name one area you’d like to improve.
 I do this every year by focusing on a word or phrase as my goal.
-Here are some examples I've done myself:
+Here are some personal examples I've done myself: